KNIGHT FOUNDRY … PRESERVING OUR HISTORY

 EXPERIENCE THE KNIGHT FOUNDRY

 Knight Foundry in Sutter Creek is America’s last water-powered foundry and machine shop and a premier relic of Mother Lode gold mining history.
-Join us for one of our Self-Guided Tours on the second Saturday of every month.

 Meet the Knight Foundry Alliance Founding Board of Directors